-In SIT, one's social identity is defined as "individual’s knowledge that he belongs to certain social groups together with some emotional and value significance to him of this group membership" (Tajfel, et al., 1971).
-Social groups provide their members with a shared identity that prescribes and evaluates who they are, what they should believe and how they should behave (Hogg, 2016).
+According to SIT, social identity is defined as an “individual’s knowledge that he belongs to certain social groups together with some emotional and value significance to him of this group membership” (Tajfel, et al., 1971).
+Social groups provide their members with a shared identity that prescribes and evaluates who they are, what they should believe, and how they should behave (Hogg, 2016).
 Social identity is simultaneously individual and social.
-On the one hand, my social identities – ‘I am a woman’, ‘I am an Israeli’ – refer deeply to who I am in the world.
-On the other hand, a gender, or national identity (and all other social identities) have some historical, cultural and social roots that constitute these identities.
+On the one hand, my social identities such as “I am a woman” or “I am an Israeli” refer deeply to who I am in the world.
+On the other hand, a gender or national identity (or any other social identity) has historical, cultural, and social roots.
 Therefore, social identity provides the connection between society and the subject.
-It thereby explains how a large number of people can act in coherent and meaningful ways, by reference to shared group norms, values and understandings rather than idiosyncratic beliefs (Hogg, Terry & White, 1995).
+The theory explains how large numbers of people can act in coherent and meaningful ways, by reference to shared group norms, values, and understandings, rather than idiosyncratic beliefs (Hogg, Terry, & White, 1995).

 Tajfel and Turner "0875# also noted that there